What Is Vetiver?

 Notably used as a base accord in perfumery, vetiver is mainly incorporated into masculine fragrances but is gaining popularity among feminine fragrances as well.

 Vetiver is a raw natural material harvested most commonly from Haiti, Indonesia and Sri Lanka.
 Due to the scent’s complex chemical nature, there is no synthetic alternative to vetiver.

 Vetiver’s scent has been described as fresh cut grass but with warmer and richer undertones.
 Its distinct dry scent is earthy and woody with citrus, floral or smoky notes depending on the variety used.

-Variations of Vetiver in Perfumery:
+Variations of Vetiver in Perfume:

 The versatility of vetiver differs greatly depending on the location of the vetiver plant’s harvesting and the type of vetiver used.
-The two most popular types of vetiver are the Haitain type, which is cleaner and more floral in aroma, and the Indonesian type, which is warmer and smokier in aroma.
+The two most popular types of vetiver are the Haitian type, which is cleaner and more floral in aroma, and the Indonesian type, which is warmer and smokier in aroma.

 Vetiver belongs to the Woody fragrance family on account of its dry, grassy and warm scent.

 Phlur Perfumes Containing Vetiver: